What is research and why is it important?

 Without medical research there would be no new medicines or tests, improved treatments, or better ways of providing healthcare.
 Sometimes research takes place in the laboratory and sometimes we need you to get involved.

 develop new treatments and medicines

 improve quality of life

-improve our understanding of the causes and developments of medical conditions
+improve our understanding of medical conditions

 Research at Guy's and St Thomas'

 As two of London’s oldest hospitals, we have a long history of research to benefit patient care.